| | |

 Kimonos in Nishiki Market, photo credit: Mr. Misadventures

 While researching for my trip to Kyoto I learned that the city was the ancient capital of Japan.
-Also, that Kyoto has hundreds of temples and shrines, which served as Japan's main seat of government from the 8th to 17th centuries.
-People such as the emperor and his family, shoguns, priests, and politicians required beautiful clothing and Kyoto, therefore, became a major center for the textile industry, and by default the center for kimonos.
+Also, Kyoto has hundreds of temples and shrines, which served as Japan's main seat of government from the 8th to 17th centuries.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.